See a Doctor Within 15 Minutes

 Your physical therapist or doctor will use both a description of your symptoms and an evaluation to determine if you have UCS.

-For example, with a lack of regular exercise, excessive computer use, manual work with repetitive upper body tasks, or constant bending forward, a diagnosis of upper cross syndrome is likely.
+For example, a diagnosis of upper cross syndrome is likely due to a lack of regular exercise, excessive computer use, manual work with repetitive upper body tasks, or constant bending forward.

-Your physical therapist will also test your neck, upper back, and shoulder strength, and flexibility, as well as complete a postural assessment.
-Poor posture is the biggest indicator that muscle imbalances are contributing to your neck or upper back pain.
+Your physical therapist will also test your neck, upper back, and shoulder strength and flexibility and complete a postural assessment.
+Poor posture is the most significant indicator that muscle imbalances contribute to neck or upper back pain.

 Tightness or tenderness to touch during a physical assessment can also indicate UCS.

-Next, we’ll explore strategies you can use in your daily life to improve your posture and decrease pain.
+Next, we’ll explore strategies you can use daily to improve your posture and decrease pain.

 Upper Cross Syndrome Treatment

-• Muscle energy techniques and reciprocal inhibition to retrain the muscles
+Muscle energy techniques and reciprocal inhibition are used to retrain the muscles, helping them to function in a more coordinated and efficient manner.

 Tips for Avoiding Upper Cross Syndrome